paulseabrook/blackjack/README.md

 ### Game Rules

 - For this initial version, aces will consistently be worth 11.
-Jack, Queen, King are worth 10.
+Jack, Queen, and King are worth 10.
 - Player and dealer banks start at $20.00.
 - When dealt a hand of cards, each card is worth a specifc number.
 - Click the "Hit" button to receive a card.